umasubra/ExcelJsDocumentation/resources/worksheet.md

 ### delete()

-Delete a worksheet from the workbook.
+Deletes the worksheet from the workbook.

 #### Syntax
 ```js